everest-h2020/everest-basecamp/README.md

 ## Setup

 The basecamp tool is still under development and therefore, there exist multiple ways to execute it.
-Currently, there exist two setups: A *lightweight* setup and a *complete* setup.
-The later does include all dependencies required to run Jupyter notebooks and DOSA as standalone installation.

-Both setups have general requirements:
+The basecamp tool has a modular architecture with separate setup requirements for each module and a *common* general requirements setup.

 ### General requirements